 Evidence for Equity Initiative

 Delivery and payment transformation efforts aim to incentivize evidence-based care as a way to achieve higher quality and more affordable care that results in better health outcomes.
 Yet, the research that comprises the evidence base is incomplete and, in some cases, biased.
 Families USA launched the Evidence for Equity Initiative to promote the need for representative and transparent evidence to help decision makers implement health system transformation policies that advance health equity instead of making inequities worse.
 The Initiative will synthesize, translate, and disseminate research findings of particular relevance to addressing disparities, with a special focus on patient-centered outcomes research (PCOR) and comparative effectiveness research (CER).

 Health system transformation seeks to improve health outcomes and reduce costs.
 Given that we are only one generation away from being a nation that is majority people of color, we will not be able to achieve these objectives without also solving for health equity.
 Decision makers need representative and transparent evidence as they design new delivery and payment mechanisms, allocate resources to different programs, and implement new policies.
 The good news is that important initiatives to diversify the evidence base and focus on the issues and questions that matter most to patients are ongoing.
 Our objective is to ensure that these new findings are synthesized, translated in accessible information that can be disseminated broadly, especially to patients, their providers, and policy makers, so that we can build a better, higher quality, more efficient, and equitable health care system that works for all of us.

 This project is supported by the Patient-Centered Outcomes Research Institute (PCORI).

-Join the Health Action Network and stay connected to this work.Sign Up
+Join the Health Equity Action For Transformation (HEAT) Network and stay connected to this work.Sign Up